kripticni/Assembly/docs/GDB/gdb.md

 List with i disp,
 To remove a display is undisp

+To see the mappings in memory
+info proc mappings

 ## Stack

 To setup an updating stack view, we can also use the display